monaverse/BallMazeTemplate/README.md

 There should be one `Hole.Empty` object for each hole on the board.

-It will receive a small Trigger that detects when the ball enters it.
+It will receive a small sphere Trigger that detects when the ball enters it.

 - Scale: the scale should be relative to 1.0 == 1meter
   - for example, a hole with a .3m diameter should have a cooresponding `Hole.Empty` with a scale of `x=.3,y=.3,z=.3`